korenko-git/resume/README.md

 *   `npm run test:coverage`: Runs tests and generates a coverage report.
 *   `npm run pdf`: Generates the ATS-friendly PDF resume using the script in `scripts/`.

+## 📁 Project Structure

+*   `.github/workflows/`: GitHub Actions workflows for CI/CD
+    *   `apply-updates.yml`: Processes ZIP files in the updates directory
+    *   `build-static.yml`: Builds and deploys the static site to GitHub Pages
+    *   `generate-ats-cv.yml`: Generates ATS-friendly resume versions
+*   `public/`: Static assets and generated files
+*   `scripts/`: Utility scripts for PDF generation
+*   `src/`: Source code
+    *   `app/`: Next.js app router components
+    *   `components/`: Reusable UI components
+    *   `contexts/`: React context providers
+    *   `data/`: JSON data files for resume content
+    *   `hooks/`: Custom React hooks
+    *   `lib/`: Utility functions
+    *   `types/`: TypeScript type definitions
+*   `updates/`: Directory for ZIP files containing resume updates

 ## ✍️ Editing Workflow

 1. Navigate to the `/editor` page on your deployed site or local development server.
 2. Make desired changes to the resume sections using the inline editing forms.
 Upload new images if needed.
 3. Click the **"Download Changes"** button to get a `.zip` archive containing the updated JSON data and any new images.
 4. Commit and push this `.zip` file to the `/updates` directory in your GitHub repository (typically via a Pull Request).
-5. GitHub Actions will automatically detect the new `.zip` file, extract its contents, update the corresponding JSON files and images in `src/data` and `public/images`, delete the processed `.zip`, rebuild the Next.js site, and regenerate the `public/cv-ats.pdf`.
+5. GitHub Actions will automatically:
+    *   Detect the new `.zip` file
+    *   Extract its contents
+    *   Update the corresponding JSON files and images
+    *   Delete the processed `.zip`
+    *   Rebuild the Next.js site
+    *   Generate ATS-friendly versions (Markdown and PDF)
+    *   Deploy to GitHub Pages

 ## 📄 License

 MIT